Festivals in Nepal: More Than 50 Festivals

 Shivaratri:

 This is one of the major festivals in Nepal.
-It means "Night of Lord Shiva" falls between late February - early March.
+It means the Night of Lord Shiva and falls between late February and early March.
 In the Hindu religion, Lord Shiva is the most potent and kind God.
-So the people worship Lord Shiva very much.
-One of the holiest shrines of Hindu people in Kathmandu is Pashupatinath Temple- so thousands and thousands of people gather here and worship Lord Shiva on this occasion.
+So, the people worship Lord Shiva very much.
+One of the holiest shrines for Hindu people in Kathmandu is Pashupatinath Temple, where thousands and thousands of people gather to worship Lord Shiva on this occasion.
 He is the most worshipped God in the Hindu religion.
-"Pashupatinath" literally means "the Lord of animals," as Lord Shiva is considered the guardian and protector of everything in the Himalayan Kingdom.
-On this holy day, Sadhu (Hindu holy men) and other devotees take a bath in the sacred river Bagmati early in the morning and fast for the whole day.
+Pashupatinath literally means the Lord of animals, as Lord Shiva is considered the guardian and protector of everything in the Himalayan Kingdom.
+On this holy day, Sadhu (Hindu holy men) and other devotees bathe in the sacred river Bagmati early in the morning and fast for the whole day.
 After that, devotees and sadhus smolder marijuana as believed to please Lord Shiva, which is legal for this occasion.

 Holi: